KeremSaka/i2rsCode/myquagga/ripd/README.txt

 rip compiles wrong have to ask edwin for this

 new idea why add doesn´t work need maybe the callback funktion in zclient to work properly

+still no idea about rip
+reserch resault need callback funktion in i2rsd zclient looked into ospfd deamon for hints importent part is ospf_exteral_info_add funktion and file ospf_asbr.c changing the information of an route node